-Train for engineering technician jobs specializing in aerospace composites manufacturing or prepare to pursue a bachelor's degree in programs that have been developed in response to demand from local employers.
+Train for engineering technician jobs specializing in composites manufacturing or prepare to pursue a bachelor's degree in programs that have been developed in response to demand from local employers.
 Classes introduce students to materials science, composite materials, and engineering design.
 Gain experience in hands-on state of the art labs.
 Job titles of our graduates include: test technician, materials technician, composites technician, MDR technician, quality assurance and more.

 Begin with the two-year Manufacturing and Materials Technology Associate of Technical Arts.

-It provides basic knowledge and understanding of manufacturing procedures and processes and competitive skills for entry-level jobs in the manufacturing or aerospace industries.
-It provides a strong foundation to continue with the AAS-T degree in Materials Science.
+It provides the knowledge and understanding of composite manufacturing procedures and processes and competitive skills for entry-level jobs in several manufacturing industries.
+It also provides a strong foundation to continue with the AAS-T degree in Materials Science.

 Materials Science Skills Needed Here, Now